wisdomchrisnwakaku-hash/daydream-movies/README.md

 - Built with ViteJS for fast development
 - Uses WebRTC for real-time video streaming
-- Integrates with Daydream API for AI processing
+- Integrates with Vox API for AI processing
 - Embeds Livepeer player for output display
 - Responsive design works on desktop and mobile